18.1. Appendix A: Floating-Point Arithmetic#

 -9223372036854775808 9223372036854775807

-One way to represent fractional numbers is as fixed-points.
-For example,
+One way to represent fractional numbers is to fix the position of the binary point.
+For example:

 Floating point numbers are represented in a similar way, as